markmnl/fmsg/README.md

 * UTF-8
 * case insensitive comparison
-* any letter, any language or any numeric characters
+* any letter in any language, or any numeric characters
 * the hyphen "-" or underscore "_" characters non-consecutively
 * less than 256 characters